chinzistor/StreamerQnA/README/plans.md

 # Plans
-Things that I came up with that I want to add.
+Things that I came up with that I want to implement.
 ### System features
 - add support for YouTube
 - add support for Kick